 To figure out what’s causing your heel pain, take a look at this video with 3 steps to fix plantar fasciitis.
 In addition, check out this longer and more in-depth video on how to fix plantar fasciitis.

 Alright, you’ve conquered your injury and are ready to run again.
 But what is the smartest way to come back to running, and to ensure the same injury doesn’t repeat itself?
+What can you do to prevent a recurring running injury?

 Or, to ensure that compensating from the former injury doesn’t lead to a new injury elsewhere?